ontodev/robot/docs/report.md

 Each query retrieves a triple in the form of `?entity ?property ?value`.
 The `?entity` is the violating entity, the `?property` is the property that is being violated, and `?value` is what is causing the violation (which could be empty).

-For example, the query to retrieve references to deprecatd classes:
+For example, the query to retrieve references to deprecated classes:
 ```
 SELECT DISTINCT ?entity ?property ?value WHERE
   {?value owl:deprecated true .